It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

 Infertility is a widespread problem.
-For about one in five infertile couples, the problem lies solely with the male partner.
+The problem lies solely with the male partner for about one in five infertile couples.

-It is estimated that one in 20 men has some type of fertility problem with a low number of sperm in their ejaculate.
+One in 20 men has some fertility problem with a low number of sperm in their ejaculate.
 However, only one in 100 men does not have sperm in their ejaculation.

 What are the symptoms of male infertility?

-In most cases, there are no obvious signs of infertility.
+In most cases, there are no apparent signs of infertility.
 Sex, erections, and ejaculation generally happen without difficulty.
-The amount and appearance of ejaculated semen generally appears normal to the naked eye.
+The amount and appearance of the ejaculated semen generally appear normal to the naked eye.
 Medical tests are needed to find out if a man is infertile.

 What Causes Male Infertility?

-Male infertility is generally caused by problems that affect sperm production or sperm transport.
+Male infertility is generally caused by sperm production or sperm transport problems.
 Through medical tests, the doctor can find the cause of the problem.

 About two-thirds of infertile men have a problem producing sperm in the testicles.
-Either few sperm are made and / or the sperm that are produced do not work properly.
+Either few sperm are made, and the sperm that are produced do not work correctly.

 Sperm transport problems are found in about one in five infertile men, including men who have had a vasectomy but now want more children.